swiftlang/swift-evolution/proposals/0311-task-locals.md

 }
 ```

-The same would work if the second `print` would be multiple asynchronous function calls "deeper" from the `withLocal` invocation.
+The same would work if the second `print` would be multiple asynchronous function calls "deeper" from the `withValue` invocation.

 The same mechanism also works with tasks spawned in task groups or async let declarations, because those also construct child tasks, which then inherit the bound task-local values of the outer scope.